THE CURRENT GLOBAL BUSINESS MODEL IS NOT SUSTAINABLE

 - Planet: Ensuring that all means of making profit are not at the detriment of the environment

 Following these three principles in equal measure will ensure that any business is making Profit With A Purpose.
 It will mean they exist not just to make money but to enrich the lives of not only their employees but the wider world.
-We have seen how greed through accumulating wealth at one end of the spectrum and not redistributing it, is causing huge human consequences across the globe that is not sustainable, which the Millennial workforce is all too aware of.
-Businesses have a lot of influence in the world and if they were to change their perspective from just maximising profits to instead using their wealth as a force for good, we will all be better for it.
+Businesses have a lot of influence in the world and if they were to change their perspective from just maximising profits to instead using their wealth as a force for good, we will all be better for it and will be a place more modern employees will want to work at.
 Profit With A Purpose does not demonise making profit but in fact encourages it, as the more profit that is made, the more money there is to invest in initiatives that will create more jobs, more innovations, better salaries and improve local areas.
-It is a form of ‘Conscious Capitalism’ that is a sustainable model for the future and one that Millennial workforces aspire to work within.
+It is an approach to business that is a sustainable model for the future and one that Millennial workforces aspire to work within.

 BUSINESSES WITH THE RIGHT KIND OF THINKING